 Understanding Show, Don't Tell

-1. Science of Storytelling, Will Storr
+1. Science of Storytelling by Will Storr

-2. Stein on Writing, Sol Stein
+2. Stein on Writing by Sol Stein

-This book is a go-to when you’re writing a novel.
+This book is a go-to if you’re writing a novel.
 The structure of the book is the structure that you should follow when you’re plotting your novel.
 It has excellent chapters on characterization, plotting, and dialogue and really opens your mind to the craft of writing.
 It also helps you to choose the name of your book which, if I understand correctly, is quite a task in itself.
-On top of that, it also provides tips on writing non-fiction novels if ever you the feel the need to diversify.
+On top of that, it also provides tips on writing non-fiction novels if ever you feel the need to diversify.

-3. Writing the Breakout Novel, Donald Maas
+3. Writing the Breakout Novel by Donald Maas

 Donald Maas is a literary agent and has his own Donald Maas Literary Agency in New York.
 So, you’d expect him to shell out some wonderful tips.
 This was one of the first books I had read on the topic of writing fiction.
 The book tackles all the elements in an engaging manner—providing extracts from different books—all the while, keeping in mind, the necessity of practice.
 At the end of each chapter, you will find exercises designed to sharpen your skills.

-4. Hooked, Les Edgerton
+4. Hooked by Les Edgerton

 If you want a commercial best-seller, one that traps the reader into your world, this is the book for you.
 It examines elements, styles and voices focused to keep the reader, well, hooked.
 And it points out everything that doesn’t do so, such as poor beginnings—the protagonist ruminating on his past, his failures, maybe even the weather—all these things keep a reader from enjoying the novel.
 It teaches you how to set up your story without sounding like a total bore.

 If you aspire to write literary fiction, then this is the book for you.
-It begins with understanding your protagonist and antagonists, goes on to conflicts, developments in plot and then, climax.
+It begins with understanding your protagonist and antagonists, goes on to conflicts, developments in plot, and then, climax.
 What I really enjoyed was the way the book tackles descriptive writing—when and where to draw the line.
 When is it too little?
 When does it too much?
 It also explains the point-of-view and narration in great detail.
 At the end of chapters, it attaches a list of books that can help you improve your understanding, much like Writing the Breakout Novel.

-6. The Seven Basic Plots, Christopher Booker
+6. The Seven Basic Plots by Christopher Booker

 This book doesn’t per se help you to plot, but it teaches you to create an overview of every novel you have ever read.
 For Christopher Booker, every plot in any genre can be diluted and categorized in any of the seven plots that he has recognized.
 You will look at plots from a different angle.
 It’s a book you should read to understand your story better.

-7. Understanding Show, Don’t Tell, Janice Hardy
+7. Understanding Show, Don’t Tell by Janice Hardy

 The concept behind Understanding Show, Don’t Tell has been explained in all the above books.
 Most agents and editors focus on it because too much tell can distance the reader from the show.
 On the other hand, too much tell can make the book boring.
 While others usually reserve a chapter for this, Janice Hardy wrote an entire book on it.
 It is very helpful to get a grasp on this elusive concept.
 As Hardy explains, you need to know how and when to balance show and tell.
 It’s insightful and sharp and a must-read to tighten your prose.

 If you pin fiction writing on Pinterest, almost every resource available online will pop up on your page, from world-building to characterization to plotting.
-Try it.
+Try it!